-- 1. Discharge Monitoring Report (DMR) results shall be electronically reported to EPA per 40 CFR 127.16.
-To submit electronically, access the NetDMR website at https://netdmr.epa.gov.
-Until approved for Net DMR, the permittee shall request temporary or emergency waivers from electronic reporting.
-To obtain the waiver, please contact: U.S. EPA Region 6, Water Enforcement Branch, New Mexico State Coordinator (6EN-WC), (214) 665-6468.
-If paper reporting is granted temporarily, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and copies to NMED as required (See Part III.D.IV of the permit).
-Reports shall be submitted monthly." - 2.
-Reporting periods shall end on the last day of the months March, June, September, and December. - 3.
-The permittee is required to submit regular quarterly reports as described above postmarked no later than the 28th day of the month following each reporting period. - 4.
-If any 7-day average or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 5.
-Any 30-day average, 7-day average, or daily maximum value reported in the required Discharge Monitoring Report which is in excess of the effluent limitation specified in

-Part I.A shall constitute evidence of violation of such effluent limitation and of this permit.
+- 1. The permittee shall effectively monitor the operation and efficiency of all treatment and control facilities and the quantity and quality of the treated discharge. - 2.
+All DMRs shall be electronically reported per 40 CFR 127.16.
+To submit electronically, access the NetDMR website at www.epa.gov/netdmr and contact the R6NetDMR@epa.gov in-box for further instructions.
+Until you are approved for Net DMR, you must report on the Discharge Monitoring Report Form EPA.
+No. 3320-1 in accordance with the "General Instructions" provided on the form.
+No additional copies are needed if reporting electronically, however when submitting paper form EPA No. 3320-1, the permittee shall submit the original DMR signed and certified as required by Part III.D.11 and all other reports required by Part III.D. to the EPA and copies to NMED. - a.
+Reporting periods shall end on the last day of each month. - b.
+The permittee is required to submit regular monthly reports as described above postmarked no later than the 15th day of the month following each reporting period. - c.
+The annual sludge report required in Part IV of the permit is due on February 19 of each year and covers the previous calendar year from January 1 through December 31. - 3.
+If the permittee monitors any pollutant more frequently than required in Part I.A, the results of such monitoring shall be included in the calculation and reporting of the data submitted in the DMR, or the annual sludge report required in Part IV of the permit. - 4.
+If any 30-day average, monthly average, 7-day average, weekly average, or daily maximum value exceeds the effluent limitations specified in Part I.A, the permittee shall report the excursion in accordance with the requirements of Part III.D. - 5.
+Any 30-day average, monthly average, 7-day average, weekly average, or daily maximum value reported in the required DMR which is in excess of the effluent limitation specified in Part I.A shall constitute evidence of violation of such effluent limitation and of this permit.

-- 6. Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for five-day Biochemical Oxygen Demand (BOD5) or for five-day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long-term correlation of the method with BOD5 or CBOD5 values, as applicable.
+- 6. Other measurements of oxygen demand (e.g., TOC and COD) may be substituted for five day Biochemical Oxygen Demand (BOD5) or for five day Carbonaceous Biochemical Oxygen Demand (CBOD5), as applicable, where the permittee can demonstrate long term correlation of the method with BOD5 or CBOD5 values, as applicable.
 Details of the correlation procedures used must be submitted and prior approval granted by the permitting authority for this procedure to be acceptable.
 Data reported must also include evidence to show that the proper correlation continues to exist after approval. - 7.
-The permittee shall submit a copy of an annual summary of the data that results from whole effluent toxicity testing to:
+No discharge reporting.